Diagnostics

 Select On or Off to turn custom Log settings on or off.
 Choose Not set to use settings configured locally on the switch.

-Select a log level for RAM log level and Flash log level and click Update to save your changes.
+Select a log level for RAM log level and Flash log level, and click Update to save your changes.
 When you select a log level, the switch also logs all higher-severity messages.
 For example, when you select Warning as your log level, Error, Critical, Alert, and Emergency messages are also logged even if they weren't selected before.

 The following table describes the Syslog severity levels.

-Code | Severity | Description | General Description |
+| Code | Severity | Description | General Description |

-0 | EMERG | System is unusable. | The switch is unusable.
+| 0 | Emergency | System is unusable. | The switch is unusable.
 All connected devices have lost network connectivity. |

-1 | ALERT | Immediate action is needed. | Immediate action is required to restore functionality.
+| 1 | Alert | Immediate action is needed. | Immediate action is required to restore functionality.
 For example, the loss of a primary ISP connection. |

-2 | CRIT | Critical conditions. | Indicates a failure in a secondary system that requires action.
+| 2 | Critical | Critical conditions. | Indicates a failure in a secondary system that requires action.
 For example, the loss of a backup ISP connection. |

-3 | ERROR | Error conditions. | Non-urgent failures.
-You must resolve these items within a given time. |
+| 3 | Error | Error conditions. | Non-urgent failures.
+We recommend resolving these items quickly. |

-4 | WARNING | Warning conditions. | Warning messages that indicate an error will occur if you don't take action.
+| 4 | Warning | Warning conditions. | Warning messages that indicate an error will occur if you don't take action.
 For example, "file system 85% full".
 You must resolve these items within a given time. |

-5 | NOTICE | Normal but significant condition. | Events that are unusual but not error conditions.
+| 5 | Notice | Normal but significant condition. | Events that are unusual but not error conditions.
 No immediate action is required. |

-6 | INFO | Informational messages. | Normal operational messages for reporting, measuring throughput, and so on.
+| 6 | Info | Informational messages. | Normal operational messages for reporting, measuring throughput, and so on.
 No action is required. |

-7 | DEBUG | Detailed events. | This provides detailed messages about all activity on the switch.
+| 7 | Debug | Detailed events. | This severity level provides detailed messages about all activity on the switch.
 You must turn it on only for troubleshooting and make sure you turn it off when finished. |

 RAM logs